 Big casinos also know how to set up their bathrooms, bars, and exits so that you often get lost and sent deeper into the casino.
 They pump you full of drinks and force you to pass several hundred other machines, games, and tables on your way to the bathroom.
 Casinos manipulate you into staying longer, seeing more, and spending more money.

 Getting your father help for his addiction is key.
 He will push away at first, but make sure he knows that you care about him and want him to get better.
-He may have to enter an inpatient facility that can give him constant care and monitoring.
+If he has developed a drug or alcohol habit alongside his gambling addiction, he may benefit from enrolling in a partial hospitalization program that can give him constant care and monitoring.
 It is very hard to give up a behavioral addiction.
 He may experience a withdrawal similar to one from dangerous drugs.
 It can include shakes and tremors, irritability, and anxiety.
 There are many triggers for gambling addiction such as movies and T.V. shows, billboards, commercials, and even talking about it.

 It would be impossible to get rid of all things that remind your father of his gambling addiction.
 He is going to have to learn how to deal with constant triggers throughout his daily life.
 It is important for you to be there for him to lean on emotionally throughout his recovery.
 He does not have to give up on having a happy, fulfilling life.
 Getting over the traumatic loss of your partner can lead to dangerous destructive behavior.
 Addiction is very common in older adults who lose their spouse and help is out there.
 Seek professional help from an addiction treatment facility as soon as you can for your father.